-- 14.1 LBU will not tolerate any form of victimisation against someone who has raised a complaint, or supported a complaint, or for cooperating in an investigation, or challenging unacceptable behaviour, or in each case is believed to have or is believed to be likely to take such steps. - 14.2 If a formal complaint of victimisation is made about an employee's behaviour it will be fully investigated, during this process or at the end of this it may be dealt with in accordance with the Student Code of Discipline or the Staff Disciplinary Policy and Procedure.
+- 14.1 LBU will not tolerate any form of victimisation against someone who has raised a complaint, or supported a complaint, or for cooperating in an investigation, or challenging unacceptable behaviour, or in each case is believed to have or is believed to be likely to take such steps. - 14.2 If a formal complaint of victimisation is made about an employee's behaviour it will be fully investigated, during this process or at the end of this it may be dealt with in accordance with the Staff Disciplinary Policy and Procedure.